 The robot goes to the central station and register itself to the central factory hub.
 After receiving the task of Assembly Aid Tray for Force Fitting, the robot locates the assembly aid tray in shelf.
 The robot proceeds with identifying the QR code on the assembly aid tray.
 The QR code has the information regarding the assembly aid tray's serial number and the type of the bearing box which can be fitted.
 Based on the examination of the assembly aid tray, the robot needs to find the correct bearing boxes in the set of shelves area.
 After finding the right bearing boxes, the robot records the QR codes of their containers, collects the bearing boxes and places them into the assembly aid tray.
 The robot has the option to deliver the bearing boxes collectively or individually.
 After placing the bearing boxes in the assembly aid tray, the robot delivers the assembly aid tray to the force fitting workstation.
 In the force fitting workstation, the assembly aid tray will be processed and the robot will be informed when the process is completed.
-The robot will check the final product and can request for another force fitting process when the following information:
+The robot will check the final product and can request for another force fitting process when the result is unsatisfactory.
+At the end of the task, the robot will provide a report with the following information: